How to light, refuel & extinguish your fire

 Carbon Monoxide Alarm Reminder

 Every room with a stove must have a carbon monoxide alarm, and it must be positioned correctly to be effective.
-It should sit 1–3 metres horizontally from the appliance and be at least 150mm from the ceiling, or 300mm from any wall if ceiling mounted.
+It should be installed in the same room as the appliance, between 1–3 metres horizontally from it.
+Ceiling-mounted alarms should be at least 300mm from any wall, while wall-mounted alarms should be positioned high up, but at least 150mm below the ceiling

 👉 Read more: Carbon Monoxide Dangers and Alarm Placement